JiahaoShen0510/JiahaoShen0510/README.md

 Also have the work experiences in Real-Estate Management, Human Resource and Corporate Training, Education Quantitative Research, Library Research and Digital Humanities, Museum Curation and Research, Special Education, and Natural Environment.

 ## Education History: King's College London (Ongoing)
-Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts).
+Now enrolled as the Postgraduate student in King's College London with study in dual degrees of International Affairs: Cyber Security and World History & Philosophy (Master of Arts).
 The study is expected to commemorate and symbolize the culmination of my education journey.

 Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.